-In digital healthcare, there are few things more important than protecting the personal health information (PHI) of patients.
-HIPAA breaches are devastating to both patients and healthcare workers, both personally and emotionally, and can also have severe monetary consequences for the companies responsible.
+In digital healthcare, there are few things more important than protecting patients’ personal health information (PHI).
+HIPAA breaches devastate patients and healthcare workers, personally and emotionally, and can also have severe monetary consequences for the companies responsible.

 For context, the average cost of a healthcare data breach in 2021 rose to $9.42 Million.
 Even for smaller healthcare companies, costs can be significant, with each HIPAA violation costing between $100-$50,000 per patient record.